MyScript/MyScriptJS/README.md

 The [directory examples/](https://github.com/MyScript/MyScriptJS/tree/master/examples) of this Git repository contains all the example source codes.

+If your are willing to integrate MyScriptJS with React, Angular or VueJS basic applications are available in this [github repository](https://github.com/MyScript/web-integration-samples).

 ## Documentation

 A complete guide is available on [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/latest/web/myscriptjs/).